 Preparation: Take the original mineral, remove impurities, smash into pieces or crush into powder.
 Cook for 2 hours before adding other herbs to any formula that contains hematite.

 Main actions according to TCM*: Calms the Liver, anchors uprising Yang and clears Liver Fire.
 Moves Qi downward.
 Cools the Blood, stops bleeding.

 Contraindications*: Do not use during pregnancy.
 Because it most likely contains traces of arsenic, it should only be used for short periods.

 Hematite also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like hematite tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like hematite tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such hematite are thought to target the Stomach, the Heart, the Liver and the Pericardium.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to regulating blood flow, the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 The Pericardium is also called the "heart protector".
 It is the first line of defence for the Heart against external pathogenic influences